dannywade6/GolfStablefordCalculator-Playground/README.md

 # GolfStablefordCalculator
-A SwiftUI App to Calculate points scored when playing gold using Stableford.
+A SwiftUI App to Calculate points scored when playing golf using Stableford.